clue/commander/README.md

 // matches: user list --sort -i=10
 // does not match: user list -i (missing option value)
 // does not match: user list -i --sort (missing option value)
+// does not match: user list -i=a (invalid value does not validate)
 ```

 As seen in the example, option values in the `$args` array will be given as
-strings if passed in the user input.
+strings or their filtered and casted value if passed in the user input.
 Both short and long options can accept values with the recommended equation
 symbol syntax (`-i=10` and `--sort=size`  respectively) in the user input.
 Both short and long options can also accept values with the common space-separated